universal-packages/universal-documentation/docs/tutorials/todo-list/database-models.md

 const { TodoItem } = require("./src/entity/TodoItem");
 ```

-Lets create a entry of our entity by instantiating it and setting the content and done properties and save it to the database.
+Let's create an entry for our entity by instantiating it, setting the `content` and `done` properties, and saving it to the database.

 ```javascript
 const todoItem = new TodoItem();